colejohnson66/HyperText/README.md

 ## Subprojects

-HyperText is split into five components:
+HyperText is split into six components:

 - AngleBracket - The HTML engine
+- CodePoint - All things Unicode
 - CurlyBracket - The JavaScript engine
 - HyperText - The actual browser application
 - FiberWire - Networking related stuff